Thing 2 has arrived, at 9:37 on 21st May.

 As for the op, I felt oddly nervous on the day but all went well – and the first day/night in hospital felt very similar to last time.
 You really lose all sense of time.
 I think it’s a combination of being unable to leave the bed in a searingly hot ward where the lights are on all day and night – and where something medical apparently needs to happen every hour on the hour… hence you’re either feeding the baby or someone is giving you pills or checking your blood pressure or taking a blood sample (at 3am?
 Why?).
 The rest of the time I dozed, on and off, amid the moans and whimpers of fellow patients begging for painkillers.
 Of the four ladies on my ward, I think I must have got off lightly.
 (Any doubts I had about my birth plan went out of the window when I had to listen to the woman next to me being counselled about her 3rd degree tearing – gargh!)

-The next morning G brought James in to meet his sister, and it was just lovely to see him.
+The next morning G brought the microbe in to meet his sister, and it was just lovely to see him.
 He’s really in love with the baby and has been an absolute sweetheart about the whole thing.

 Afterwards I had to hang around in bed for quite a few hours before we ticked enough boxes to be discharged – but we made it home in the afternoon, which was great.

 As for the baby, she is now 5 days old and I’m waiting for a midwife visit, where I expect she’ll be prodded, pricked and weighed.
 Hopefully all will be well on the weight front.
 She was 6lb 13oz at birth, and seems to be a good eater (though there is easily as much coming out of the other end as there is going in).